gwmod/nlmod/docs/data_sources.rst

 - Groundwater measurements from BRO
 - Well locations and extraction rates from NHI-GWO

-Some of these sources are demonstrated in this section.
+Some of these sources are demonstrated in the following sections:

 .. toctree::
   :maxdepth: 1